jhjpark/gan-robustness/distribution/README.md

 [Supplementary MMD GAN Implementation](https://github.com/yanglj123456/MMD-GAN-1D)

 The code provided in `gan_1d.py` and `mmd.py` was drawn directly from these sources.
-These files were revised to create `gan_nd.py`, `gan_nd_conditional.py`, and `gan_satellite.py` to extend GANs to multiple dimensions, train conditional GANs, and use GANs to produce new satellite images.
+These files were then revised to create `gan_nd.py`, `gan_nd_conditional.py`, and `gan_satellite.py` to extend GANs to multiple dimensions, train conditional GANs, and use GANs to produce new satellite images, respectively.